spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 {{</featured/info>}}

-In July, about four months after he first applied, Aaron Sim received warning that his power would soon be turned off unless he paid his overdue balance of $833.
+In July, about four months after he first applied, Aaron Sim received warning that his power would soon be turned off because of his overdue balance of $833.

 Sim sent a copy of his bill, which included a warning about the termination, to his caseworker.
 A few days later, he woke to a house that was oddly quiet.
 The whirring of the air conditioner was gone.
 It was one of the hottest weeks of the year, and inside it was sweltering, Sim said.
 The fridge and freezer were full of groceries that had to be thrown out; he lived off canned beets, tinned ravioli, and bread with peanut butter.